musicslayer/self_publish_book/README.md

 Generally, you use a template that Amazon provides you to make sure everything is positioned correctly.
 The template depends on the total number of pages in your book (among other decisions like the trim size), so this is typically the last thing you work on.

 ### CSS file
 Within an EPUB file, this is a file that contains class definitions that can be quickly reused throughout your e-book.
-For example, you can define a class of paragraph named "direct_message" that is used anytime a character in your story sends their friend a direct message.
+For example, you can define a class of paragraph named "text_message" that is used anytime a character in your story sends their friend a text message.
 This class can be defined to use a specific font, italics, margins, etc.

 ### EPUB file
 An EPUB file is essentially your entire e-book.
 It contains a series of XHTML files which are just like the HTML files that make up websites but stricter.
 In addition, there may also be CSS files, fonts, images, sound recordings, etc. embedded within it as well.
 Just like with websites, you can use CSS, but stay away from Javascript since e-reader support is very limited/inconsistent.<br/><br/>